-The recent stabilization of hoki and southern blue whiting abundance may be a consequence of the establishment of a no-fishing area to the south and south-west of the Falkland Islands from 1 July to 15 October since 2007, mandated for S-licensed vessels targeting both southern blue whiting and hoki stocks (Falkland Islands Government 2021).
-Both stocks may be further benefited by reduced fishing pressure because of the S-licence not being used since 2017.
-However, it must be noted that current abundances of these stock are still considerably low compared with 1987 (Ramos & Winter 2019a, 2021b).
-The pattern of southern blue whiting biomass found in this study is consistent with commercial catch stock assessments using CASAL, which also showed stabilization and slow increase in biomass in recent years (Ramos & Winter 2021b).
-Hoki stock assessments using data-poor methods such as LBB, OCOM and CMSY also found declining biomass trends with stabilization over the past few years; nevertheless, the most recent biomass calculation (i.e., for the year 2018) was only 13% of the biomass calculated for 1987 (Ramos & Winter 2019a).
+The recent stabilization of hoki and southern blue whiting abundance may be a consequence of the establishment of a no-fishing area to the south and south-west of the Falkland Islands from 1 July to 15 October since 2007, mandated for S-licensed vessels targeting both southern blue whiting and hoki stocks (Falkland Islands Government 2023a).
+Both stocks may have further benefited from reduced fishing pressure because of the S-licence not being used since 2017.
+However, it must be noted that hoki stock assessment using data-poor methods such as LBB and OCOM also found a declining biomass trend from 1987 to 2018, with the biomass calculated for 2018 being only 13% of the biomass calculated for 1987, and with stabilization at low biomass levels in recent years (Ramos & Winter 2019).

 Toothfish biomass estimated in February surveys has remained below 11,000 t since 2010, with the lowest biomass estimate in 2020 (2,499 t).
 However, these findings represent only a portion of the population given that trawlers rarely catch adult toothfish.
 A shift in fishing behaviour by finfish vessels (A-, G-, and W- licences), i.e., vessels fishing deeper and further south in the FICZ to capture ridge scaled rattail Macrourus carinatus, led the finfish fishery to catch more toothfish in 2016-2017.
-Catches declined again since 2018 to levels comparable with catches in 2011 (Falkland Islands Government 2019).
-The pattern of toothfish biomass from the February surveys is consistent with the negative trends in biomass detected using CASAL and CMSY+ on commercial data, with JABBA showing stabilization over the last decade (Skeljo & Winter 2021a, b).
+Catches declined again since 2018 to levels comparable with catches in 2011 (Falkland Islands Government 2023a).
+The pattern of toothfish biomass from the February surveys is consistent with the negative trends in biomass detected using CASAL on commercial data (SSB2021/SSB0 = 0.484; Skeljo et al. 2022).

 Most stocks assessed in this study are targeted across several nations' Exclusive Economic Zones.
 For some stocks, the Falkland Islands contribute only a small proportion of the total shared catch in the Southwest Atlantic and Southeast Pacific.
-For instance, the Falkland Islands contributed nearly 9% and 11% of the 10-year average catch of southern blue whiting and hoki respectively, shared with Argentina and Chile (Ramos & Winter 2021b, c).
-Biomass declines of these stocks may therefore be largely due to high fishing pressure outside Falkland Islands waters.
+For instance, the Falkland Islands contributed nearly 8% and 10% of the 10-year average catch of southern blue whiting and hoki respectively, shared with Argentina and Chile (Ramos & Winter 2022d, 2023).
+Biomass declines of these stocks may in part be due to high fishing pressure outside Falkland Islands waters.
 However, for some stocks the Falkland Islands contribute a major proportion of the total shared catch.
-For example, the Falkland Islands contribute 59% and 84% of the 10-year average catch of red cod and rock cod respectively, shared with Argentina (Ramos & Winter 2021d, 2022a).
+For example, the Falkland Islands contribute 61% and 84% of the 10-year average catch of red cod and rock cod respectively, shared with Argentina (Ramos & Winter 2022a, 2022e).
 Management decisions made by the FIFD are important for these stocks.